Hare Island (Saint Petersburg): History

 Until the late 19th century, there were three canals inside the fortress, dividing the island into four parts.
 The canals were filled up by the late 19th century.

 The island is described as offering picturesque views of central St Petersburg (including the Winter Palace and Vasilyevsky Island) across the Neva River.

 Zayachy Island is the site of Saints Peter and Paul Cathedral where many members of the House of Romanov are buried.
-On July 17, 1998 the remains of Czar Nicholas II and his family were buried there, eighty years to the day after they were murdered by the Bolsheviks.
+On July 17, 1998, the remains of Czar Nicholas II and his family were buried there, eighty years to the day after they were murdered by the Bolsheviks.

 Massacres

 During the Red Terror, the island was the site of massacres of enemies of the state.
-Bodies were discovered during the recent building of a road linking a car park.
+Bodies were discovered during the building of a road linking a car park.
 Some estimates put the number of buried in the hundreds and potentially in the thousands.
 Human rights charity Memorial tried to convince the authorities to investigate the graves properly.